Art by 2020 Mentee, Robin Haan León

-Prize: The grand prize is a three-month mentorship with our inspiring and masterful illustrator, Terri Murphy.
+Prize: The grand prize is a three-month mentorship with our inspiring educator and professional, Denise Holmes.

 Breakdown of Mentorship:

 —Mutually agreed upon schedule of 3 online sessions to be completed within 3 months from start (January 2022-March 2022).